Ashley-P/mytui/Documentation.md

     button_mouse_event() handles the mouse events when the widget is of type BUTTON.

     cbox_mouse_event() handles the mouse events when the widget is of type CHECKBOX.

+    rbutton_mouse_event() handles the mouse events when the widget is of type RADIOBUTTON.

     tui_handle_input() handles all the events for the program.
 ---